mlinpl/conference.mlinpl.org/badge-game.md

 Don't worry if you can't find the pattern right away — after each day we will provide hints to guide you in solving the mapping function.
 But remember, the faster you solve the puzzle, the higher your chances of winning.

+- **#1** - The mapping function is based on the first letters of the first and last name.

 ## / Submit results

 Submit your predictions for the test set names by filling out the form below: